Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Toggle the guild's embed setting.
+Set the server's embed setting.

-If enabled is None, the setting will be unset and the global default will be used instead.

 If set, this is used instead of the global default to determine whether or not to use embeds.
 This is used for all commands done in a server.

+If enabled is left blank, the setting will be unset and the global default will be used instead.

 To see full evaluation order of embed settings, run ``[p]help embedset``.